AdobeDocs/analytics-platform.en/help/components/c-intelligent-alerts/intelligent-alerts.md

 ---
-description: The new Intelligent Alerts system allows for more granular control over alerts and integrates anomaly detection with the alert system.
+description: Alerts allow for granular control over notifications, and integration with anomaly detection.
-title: Intelligent Alerts overview
+title: Alerts overview
 feature: Workspace Basics
 role: User, Admin
 ---
-# Intelligent Alerts overview
+# Alerts overview

->[!NOTE]
->
->Intelligent Alerts are available to all customers.
-However, to use Anomaly Detection within Intelligent Alerts, you must have Customer Journey Analytics Select, Prime, or Ultimate.

-Intelligent Alerts (or just "alerts") in Customer Journey Analytics allow you to be notified when abnormal events occur in your data.
+Alerts in Customer Journey Analytics allow you to be notified based on changed percentages or specific data points.

-You can set alerts to be triggered based on anomaly thresholds, changed percentages, or specific data points.
-Alerts provide granular controls that integrate with [Anomaly Detection](/help/analysis-workspace/c-anomaly-detection/anomaly-detection.md), triggering when you need them most.
+Depending on your Customer Journey Analytics package, you can also use alerts to be triggered based on anomaly thresholds.
+These alerts (also known as "Intelligent Alerts"), provide granular controls that integrate with [Anomaly Detection](/help/analysis-workspace/c-anomaly-detection/anomaly-detection.md), triggering when you need them most.

-Intelligent Alerts let you:
+Alerts let you:

-* Build alerts based on anomalies (90%, 95%, 99%, 99.75%, and 99.9% thresholds; % change; above/below)
 * Preview how often an alert will trigger
 * Send alerts by e-mail or SMS with links to auto-generated Analysis Workspace projects
 * Create "stacked" alerts that capture multiple metrics in a single alert
+* Build alerts based on anomalies (90%, 95%, 99%, 99.75%, and 99.9% thresholds; % change; above/below) (Available only to Customer Journey Analytics customers with a Select, Prime, or Ultimate package)

-The following video tutorial provides a basic overview of alerts: [Intelligent Alerts](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/data-science/intelligent-alerts.html) (5:34)
+The following video tutorial provides a basic overview of alerts: [Alerts](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/data-science/intelligent-alerts.html) (5:34)

 ## Understand how alerts differ in Customer Journey Analytics from Adobe Analytics

-The process of using Intelligent Alerts in Customer Journey Analytics is nearly identical to using Intelligent Alerts in Adobe Analytics.
+The process of using alerts in Customer Journey Analytics is nearly identical to using alerts in Adobe Analytics.
 However, there are important differences.

-For more information, see [Intelligent Alerts feature comparison: Customer Journey Analytics and Adobe Analytics](/help/components/c-intelligent-alerts/alerts-feature-comparison.md).
+For more information, see [Alerts feature comparison: Customer Journey Analytics and Adobe Analytics](/help/components/c-intelligent-alerts/alerts-feature-comparison.md).

 ## Anomaly lookback for alerts

+>[!NOTE]
+>
+>Using alerts with anomaly detection (also known as _Intelligent Alerts_) is available only to organizations with a Customer Journey Analytics Select, Prime, or Ultimate package.

 If an alert uses anomaly detection, the training period varies based on the granularity selected for the alert.